varchasvipandey/google-current-geocode/README.md

 A quick utility package to handle location permissions and retrieve complete location information using the Google Places Geocoding API.

-<span style="color: #b5213e;">This package is currently in the Beta Testing phase.
+This package is currently in the Beta Testing phase.
 We are testing it with the most commonly used libraries and frameworks while aiming to create frequently used location features.
-Feel free to contribute!</span>
+Feel free to contribute!

 ## Easy to Set Up